July 22, 2022

 Machine washing wool

-Always choose the wool setting for washing your wool blanket in the washing machine.
-This will wash the wool blanket in cold water on a gentle cycle.
-Hot water will make wool fabrics shrink and felt.
-I recommend you do a cold rinse before you start the gentle cycle for wool and delicates on your washing machine.
-Otherwise, the wool might not get throughly wet, because of the water repellent properties.
-Add wool-safe detergent and wash as on cold and a gentle cycle.
-Lower the rpm to max 800.
+I recommend you do a cold rinse cycle before you start the gentle cycle for wool and delicates on your washing machine.
+Otherwise, the wool might not get thoroughly wet, because of its water-repellent properties.
+Add wool-safe detergent and wash on a cold and gentle cycle.
+Lower the rpm from the spin cycle to max 800.

 Be careful in case you have a very large and heavy wool blanket to wash.
 As wool soaks up the water it will get very heavy.
 Make sure you don’t overload your washing machine!